 For each atmospheric system, 93000 units approximately have been used using WRF and, around 600000 units have cost using the very-high resolution in HARMONIE.
-Considering the numerous needed different experiments before the final simulations and the very high resolution used to properly simulated TTs (500m with the second version of the HARMONIE model), the final score used in this special project is more than 10000000 SBUs.
+Considering the needed different experiments before the final simulations, that is, WRF set-up, and some proofs with different HARMONIE versions, that they have cost around 800000 units, we have also consumed additional 1900000 units in simulating the TTs.
+This is the reason why we have exceeded the original request.